-The other day, I received an email from a nanny in Toronto asking about her wage.
+The other day, we received an email from a nanny in Toronto asking about her wage.

 I have worked for a family for 18 months.
 The mother just had her second child in November, and she's getting ready to go back to work after her maternity leave.
 When I took the job, they only had one child in preschool; now I'll be looking after an infant too.
 They haven't mentioned any type of raise to me, but I feel that I'm working twice as hard as I used to be.
 Shouldn't I get more money?